FY25 + Q1 FY26

 FreshBox & Afridelivery.

-These learnings carry forward into a future SimuPod-led retail strategy where production, packaging and distribution can be tightly integrated.
+They will be incorporated into a future SimuPod-led retail strategy, where production, packaging, and distribution can be tightly integrated under one roof rather than handed across partners.

 Technology & AI Strategy